mackerelio/mackerel-agent-plugins/mackerel-plugin-jvm/README.md

 This plugin can retrieve metrics from remote jstatd with rmi protocol by setting `-remote` option.
 In this case, following limitations are applied:
 - jps and jstat commands must be executable localy from this plugin
-- 'CMS Initiating Occupancy Fraction' metric cannot be retrieved remotely
+- CMS Initiating Occupancy Fraction' metric cannot be retrieved remotely

 ## About javaname